jpedro/tabl/README.md

 ## Todos

-- [ ] Runes, nils and prob others are not printed correctly.
+- [ ] Runes, nils and prob others are not printed correctly

-- [ ] Support alternate row colours.
-- [ ] Columns and Values should be their own structs.
-Avoids duplicated calls.
+- [ ] Columns and Values should be their own structs (avoids duplicated calls)
+  - [ ] Columns can have unit and separate colors

+- [ ] Support alternate row colours
+  - [ ] Highlighted values at row or cell level